jkbowle/RawDataProcessing/README.md

 You could create a script to pull down the data and get it ready for reporting, but after a while this code would become mostly redundant and inefficient.
 Furthermore it would be difficult to pass on the ownership to others to support.

+Each step outputs a csv file that can be reported, analyzed or used as an input to another step.
+Why CSV?
+Well because there are a ton of good tools that enable reading and writing csv files and loading them into dictionaries and arrays for processing in standard packages for data analysis.
+And I like to view those in notepad++.

 ## Connectors and Processors
 There are two types of python modules that run, either a connector (a piece of code that fetches data) or a processor (a piece of code that processes, configures, manipulates the data).

 ### built in connectors

+#### Database connections
+-- all connections to databases are done using the sqlalchemy package and the associated drivers for that database.
+You will have to download and maintain that code seperately from this package (but you would have had to do that anyway!)

+Connect_DB:  Connect to a generic database

 ### built in processors